sdispater/orator/CONTRIBUTING.md

 ## Installation
 In this section we will focus to setup the project to run the tests in our local environment.

-Orator support many python versions and also multiple databases so the setup can be a little difficult.
+Orator supports many python versions and also multiple databases so the setup can be a little difficult.
 To make it as easy as possible we will use docker.

 But before beginning there are some prerequisites to setup the environment.